Cape Town to Johannesburg in 12 days

 Day 7 - Arrival in Hazyview

 After breakfast, you will drive to the Ngwenya glass factory.
 Ngwenya Glass’ charming complex is set in large indigenous gardens and is considered one of Swaziland’s/Eswatini’s major tourists attractions!
 Here a small group of Swazi craftsmen and women – with age old artistry – breath life into enchanting interpretations of the animals and birds of Africa, imbuing each with its own irresistible personality.
 Witness first-hand the magical art of glassblowing from an overhead balcony.
 Each item handmade from 100 % recycled glass !
-Browse around the adjoining showroom which is well stocked and purchase your little memento of a truly African visit to our Kingdom.
+Browse around the adjoining showroom which is well stocked and purchase your little memento of a visit to an African Kingdom.

 Then, you will cross the border and drive North to reach Hazyview where you will spend the night.
 On the way to Hazyview, we suggest a visit the Jane Goodall Chimpanzee Eden.
 The Jane Goodall Institute is a global leader in the effort to conserve and preserve endangered species and habitats, particularly chimpanzees.
 Chimpanzees are considered our closest living relatives; however, their numbers have declined significantly in recent years due to factors such as the bushmeat trade and the illegal pet trade.